greenpeace/planet4-docker-compose/README.md

 Backend administrator login is available at [https://www.planet4.test/wp-admin/](https://www.planet4.test/wp-admin/).
 An administrator user is created during first install with a randomly assigned password.

 Login username is `admin`.
-To show all passwords, enter the following in the project root (where docker-compose.yml lives):
+To show all passwords, enter the following in the project root (where `docker-compose.yml` lives):

 ```
 make pass
 ```

+To show Wordpress login details:

 ```
-# Show Wordpress login details
 make wppass
 ```